j-d-b/tas-server/gql/README.md

 Unlike appointments, each user in the `users` collection contains the same fields of type `User` as the GraphQL schema (`./schema/user.js`).
 Thus resolving the user object to the GraphQL return is trivial.

 ## Resolver structure
 `auth.js` holds and exports resolvers/resolver chains which throw apollo errors.
-This should be reorganized, but the intention is that every *check* that a resolver needs to perform, such as making sure the user owns the appointment they are trying to update.
+Resolvers in this file only check and modify the `context` parameter of the resolver.
+This includes checking jwts and verifying identity.
+Checks in `auth.js` do not assume anything in the resolver `arg` parameter.

-each root resolver has an associated `.js` file of the same name.
-The goal is for no error logic to be present in these files and for them to *only* perform the requested action (usually a database query).
+Each root resolver has an associated `.js` file of the same name (changing camelCase to dash-deliminated).
+Each file exports the resolver to perform the root resolver request.
+The goal is for no error logic to be present in t files and for them to *only* perform the requested action (usually a database query).

+`checks.js` all checks will throw semantic errors if the check fails